 How Often Should Cats Eat Wet Food

-Dec 04, 2025 · 13 min read
+13 min read

 Main Subheading

 Wet food is a popular choice among cat owners due to its numerous health benefits.
 Unlike dry kibble, wet food typically contains a much higher percentage of moisture, which is crucial for feline hydration.
-Cats often don't drink enough water on their own, making them prone to urinary tract issues such as kidney disease, cystitis, and urinary blockages.
+Even so, cats often don't drink enough water on their own, making them prone to urinary tract issues such as kidney disease, cystitis, and urinary blockages.
 Incorporating wet food into their diet can significantly increase their daily water intake, supporting kidney function and overall health.

 Comprehensive Overview